-John L. Crow is an Instructional Development Faculty at Florida State University’s Office of Distance Learning and a PhD graduate student in the Department of Religion at Florida State University.
+John L. Crow is an Instructional Development Faculty member at Florida State University’s Office of Distance Learning and a PhD graduate student in the Department of Religion at Florida State University.
 He is both a technologist and historian.
 Having an extensive background in Information Technology, he is also academically trained in the two fields of American Religious History and Western Esotericism.
 His interests, however, are wide ranging, dealing with technology related to engaged learning on-line and in-person classes, digital humanities, notions of the body within a religious context, the intersection of science and religion, and the development of eastern religions within the western world, particularly Buddhism in the West.

-Utilizing his extensive Information Technology background, he has participated in numerous projects combining IT and pedagogy including online teaching and the application of Geographic Information Systems to humanities research.
+Utilizing his Information Technology background, he has participated in numerous projects combining IT and pedagogy including online teaching and the application of Geographic Information Systems (GIS) to humanities research.
 In 2013 he received the Award for Excellence in Online Course Design from Florida State’s Office of Distance Learning and was honorable mention for the Award for Excellence in Online Teaching.
-He has also implemented numerous open source tools used within academia including the Open Journal Systems (OJS) and Omeka, an open source, online tool for libraries and archivists, in to survey of world religion course.
+He has also implemented numerous open source tools used within academia, most recently integrating Omeka, an open source online tool for libraries and archivists, in to survey of world religion course.

 Prior to Florida State University, he earned his Master’s degree in Religious Studies, with a focus on Western Esotericism at the University of Amsterdam.
 His undergraduate degree was in English at Kennesaw State University, Kennesaw, Georgia.
 He is currently ABD and writing his dissertation entitled, “Occult Bodies: The Corporal Construction of the Theosophical Society, 1895-1935.”